btrsco/laravel-preset/readme.md

 <div align="center">
   If you want to migrate and/or seed your database, the following flags are available: <code>--migrate</code> and <code>--seed</code>.
   To avoid building a docker container, use the <code>--no-docker</code> flag.
+To avoid using Laravel Nova, use the <code>--no-nova</code> flag.
 </div>

 <br />